dimitrismistriotis/dimitrismistriotis.github.io/_posts/2026-06-29-decluttering-method.md

-# My Decluttering Journey and Approach
+# Sculpture your Future Self: My Decluttering Journey and Approach

-**Summary / TLDR**: ...
+**Summary / TLDR**: Reinterpret decluttering as a way to have a dynamic view with your past, recalibrate your present/build your future self.
+All without the disrupt and the emotional overhead of other available approaches.

 I got recently into more conscious decluttering although I was practicing it a bit in the past.
 This is my journey and some of my tactics.

 ## Why Do It in the First Place

 Most of the cluttering in my life exists as promises given, deals made, needs, activities of my **former self** or with **people not anymore in my life or have changed considerably**.
+Even worse, that self might be antithetical to whom **we want to become**.
 Keeping these things either in the physical, home or my parents' home, or in the digital space creates a sense emotional loss or time-travels to a person who is no longer me or to people no longer there or who have moved on to something completely different.

-Allow a few examples: a cousin of mine moved out of London a couple of years ago and left us her TV set which had an embedded DVD player.
-This because we had some kid's DVDs.
-Now 7/8 years later, nobody was watched a DVD for the last 5 years, and if she ever visits - improbable - I doubt that a part of her will say to us *where is that TV set?* or even that she remembers the fact to be honest.
-With that in mind 5 years late, that TV set is on the area where we put stuff for the local recycling facility.
-This would have happened years ago (!) but there was another item I had not thrown away up front covering it.
+One story: a relative of mine moved out of London a couple of years ago and left us an integrated TV set with a DVD player, because we had some kid's DVDs.
+Now 7/8 years later, with nobody watching any DVD for at last 5 years, if they ever visits - improbable - I doubt that one of the things we will discuss will be if that TV set is used well, or even that it is remembered at all.
+With that in mind and 5 years late, that TV set is on the area where we put stuff for the local recycling facility.
+This would have happened years ago (!) but there was another item not thrown away in front of it, covering it.
 If you ever had experiences like this, keep reading.

-Another example: Yesterday I wanted to find an email on which I had to act on.
+Another story: Yesterday I wanted to find an email on which I had to act on.
 I had to scroll down to pass on some updates on Job postings with companies hiring.
-Now I really do not see myself looking for a position soonish, unless my manager finds out I am typing these lines while I wait for the test suite to pass, which means that that update should not be there, either for me to read it or to re-read it while scrolling.
+Now I really do not see myself looking for a position soonish, unless my manager finds out I am typing these lines while I wait for the test suite to pass, which means that these update should not be there, either for me to read them or to re-read them while scrolling.
 Why was it there?
-Because last time I was looking for positions, I let it be "just in case something goes wrong", which almost never happens.
-To summarize, I am spending time reading and deleting emails because my former self became briefly unemployed.
-On top, some recruiters are paying, pennies though but it adds up, to reach me while I will not respond to them.
+Because last time I was looking for positions, I let it be "just in case something goes wrong", which did not happen.
+I was spending time reading and deleting emails because at some point in the past I was briefly unemployed.
+On top, some recruiters are paying small amount to reach people like me, while I am not going to respond.

 ## Digital Space

-### Email and Online Accounts
+### Email and Accounts

 Decluttering almost always starts with me upon receiving an **update which is no longer relevant to me**, recently job offers.
-If I have about 10 minutes I decide on the following: Do I want to keep the account or to cease the communication?
+If I have about 10 minutes available I decide on the following: Do I want to keep the account or to cease the communication?
 If I want to keep the account then I click on "Unsubscribe", if the company has more than one step to remove me, then I deliberate on marking as spam or logging in.
 If time allows I log in and untick everything.
 Then I get back to my email and remove **all** emails from that company.

 More often than thought the account is no longer relevant.
 Something used once or a couple of times in the past, like that sticker promotion pack which I used for my podcast and now wants US tax authorization, that flower seller that I used once and will never use again as I buy local, etc. In these cases I give the extra time to remove my account.
 Some companies ask for a support ticket in order to convince you to stay.
 That's OK, can create that ticket.
 Again then I wait for the confirmation and then remove all the emails from that company.

 ### Every Now and Then Account Check

-Sign Ups
+Some times when I need to wait between 10 and 15 minutes for something, I check my password manager.
+Are there any accounts that I no longer use?
+Then this triggers the steps described above, intentionally.
+A couple of times, I discovered that there were from companies now closed.

 ### Articles to Read Later/Keep